zorko-io/zorko-platform/packages/access-content/tmp-todo-list.md

 - [x] migrate to mongo model from utils
-- [ ] start from contentAccess, by adding input validation and all basic CRUD actions
+- [x] start from contentAccess, by adding input validation and all basic CRUD actions
+- [ ] add simple iteration use cases (select, limit, offset)
 - [ ] do the same for repository, add permissions
 - [ ] do the same for register, add permissions
 - [ ] add Audit wrapers before integration